 All that changed when Overstock.com adopted Snowflake’s cloud-built data warehouse.

 “Snowflake allows every group in the organization to use a single copy of the data and spin up new compute resources as necessary,” Overstock.com Chief Digital Officer, Craig Kelly said.
 “Since we started using Snowflake, we’re seeing more collaboration between groups because they’re using the same tool.”

 Overstock.com benefits from the ease of providing internal data sharing, and the online retailer also shares certain data with trusted partners outside its organization.

 “With the Snowflake’s Data Sharehouse, we’re able to make our customer data and customer insights available to third parties, so they can run it in their data science models and combine it with other data sets they might have, and in ways that would have taken significantly more resources to achieve,” Kelly said.
 “Now, we can just spin up the Sharehouse and allow our partners to go to town with our data.”

 Overstock.com is one of many enterprises transforming their business through the Data SharehouseTM by securely sharing and monetizing live, governed data.

 The Data Economy of the Future

 It’s an exciting time for organizations that are ready to embrace the benefits of true data sharing.
-Data sharing will accelerate capabilities around advanced analytics, artificial intelligence and machine learning in ways simply not possible when data is siloed.
+The future of data sharing is already here and will accelerate capabilities around advanced analytics, artificial intelligence and machine learning in ways simply not possible when data is siloed.

 Snowflake believes modern data sharing is the best way to share the same truth.
 Now is the perfect time to power up your enterprise and ensure you are well-equipped to become part of the Data Economy.